Strategies to increase the valuation multiple

 In working with our clients, we seek to identify and prove up attributes that will increase the opportunity to justify a higher valuation.
 Having worked on many buy-side mandates as principals and advisors we understand what acquirers seek and how they value an opportunity.
 Our goal is a win-win for both seller and buyer.

-If you’re interested to learn more about your company’s valuation, please send me an email at [email protected].
+If you’re interested to learn more about your company’s valuation, please send me an email.

 Warren Riddell is a Principal at Eaton Square based in Sydney.
 He has 30 years of global M&A experience as a vendor, acquirer, financier and advisor.